 The Mid-Western Region is home to a range of threatened species such as the Koala and Regent Honeyeater.
-There has been 202 different threatened plants and animals recorded within our region, for a list of all records click here (XLSX 46Kb) or search the Bionet Atlas.
+There are 202 different threatened plants and animals recorded within our region, available to search through the NSW Government’s BioNet Atlas.

-For Council and the NSW Office of Environment and Heritage to have a better understanding of the distribution and trends of threatened species in our region we need more data.
+Data is essential for Council and the NSW Office of Environment and Heritage to have a better understanding of the distribution and trends of threatened species in our region.